Before installing or posting a temporary or permanent sign, businesses must obtain a sign permit. View sign code regulations here.

 There are various types of temporary signs including, cold air balloons, banners, and A-frame style signs.
 Businesses may display temporary signs for no more than four weeks per calendar year.
 Signs must be displayed for a full week at a time.
 Businesses may choose to display a temporary sign four weeks in a row or in one week increments throughout the course of the year.

 Businesses must obtain separate permits for each sign at a location.
-Each temporary sign is subject to a review fee of $38.
+Each temporary sign is subject to a review fee.

 When submitting a temporary sign application, you must include a location drawing that indicates where the temporary sign will be placed.
 In addition, a drawing or picture of the temporary sign must be submitted with the application.
 In most instances, temporary sign permits can be approved and issued at the time of application.